gwax/www-gwax/posts/2010/06/2010-journey-east-day-1-i-suck-at-remembering-stuff.rst

-Right now, I sit in my car, typing to you on my work laptop over my phone's Internet, in a rest area where I plan to sleep, approximately 50 miles easy of Phoenix, AZ, having driven 703 miles in just shy of 10.5 hours, having used less than two tanks of fuel.
+Right now, I sit in my car, typing to you on my work laptop over my phone's Internet, in a rest area where I plan to sleep, approximately 50 miles east of Phoenix, AZ, having driven 703 miles in just shy of 10.5 hours, having used less than two tanks of fuel.

 So far, barring two issues, it's been an altogether pleasant trip.
 Due